As a buy-side analyst, there are two primary obstacles that can get in your way of making money.

 SOLUTION: Research discovery

 Finding research is easy.
 Finding the right research is hard.
-A good investment research tool can pull out the important content you need for your investment thesis across content types and providers can help you discover the events, models and research reports – check out Visible Alpha Inbox as an example.
+A good investment research tool can pull out the important content you need for your investment thesis across content types and providers can help you discover the events, models and research reports.
 With this tool, you can easily access all of your entitled research in one place; sort and filter by author, date, sector, etc, to find exactly what you need; and consume the content directly in the tool.

 SOLUTION: Research tracking